Sparcie/Bobsfury/README.md

 I have done some testing on real hardware, but since what I have is extremely limited I can't guarantee it will work perfectly on your system.
 Dosbox works quite well with pretty much the default settings.
-If you have a problem please report a bug by posting a comment on my blog.
+If you have a problem please report a bug by posting a comment on my blog or raising an issue here.

 If you have problems try a different sound device or disable doubling the PIT speed.